 Steroids should also be avoided for heel pain as not only does relieve lessen with each subsequent injection, but steroids are associated with both cartilage and local stem cell destruction.

-Treating Your Heel Pain and Back Issues with Orthobiologics
+Treating Your Foot and Back Issues with Orthobiologics

 Your interventional orthopedic (IO) physician will not only examine your heel pain but also trace it to the source of the problem.
 If there is an issue in the low back, he or she will not only address the heel pain but also the low back and any problems in between.
 Using the the SANS approach, he or she will assess stability, articulation, neuromuscular function, and symmetry.